zaiisao/Documentation/en/Interactive Broadcast/multi_user_video_web.md

 Refer to the following steps to enable the video conference of 7+ users:

-1. After calling the `Stream.init` method successfully, the hosts in the live broadcast channel call the `enableDualStreamMode` method to enable the [video dual stream mode](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#a-name-dualadual-stream-mode).
+1. After calling the `Stream.init` method successfully, the hosts in the live interactive streaming channel call the `enableDualStreamMode` method to enable the [video dual stream mode](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#a-name-dualadual-stream-mode).
 	> After calling the method successfully, the SDK automatically sets the parameters of the low-video stream according to the parameters of the high-video stream.
 See the [Correlation Table](#corr).

 2. The hosts in the channel call the `setRemoteVideoStreamType` method to set one subscribed video stream as the high-video stream and other susbcribed streams as the low-video stream.